micooz/diary/README.md

 **NOTE:**

-> It is under contruction now, but PR welcome!
+> It is under construction now, but PR welcome!

 ## Features

+* a calendar powered by [Pikaday](https://github.com/dbushell/Pikaday)
 * generate `*.md` to `*.html`

 ## Installation